 The Scariest Horror Movies You've Probably Never Seen

-It's the month of Halloween so we asked novelist, screenwriter and filmmaker Frazer Lee which movies we should really be watching to put us in the mood for the scariest night of the year.
+We asked novelist, screenwriter and filmmaker Frazer Lee which underrated classic movies we should really be watching to guarantee scares.

 The Principle of Creative Limitation preached by screenwriting guru Robert McKee (so memorably portrayed by Brian Cox in Spike Jonez's 'Adaptation') teaches us that "less is more."
 Having fewer resources, a modest budget, and an almost air-tight shooting schedule can reap rich rewards in terms of problem solving and creativity.
 Advice that every hackneyed horror remake with its obligatory CGI-laden third act should perhaps heed from now on!

 Case in point — Robert Wise's 1963 masterpiece 'The Haunting'.
 Based on Shirley Jackson's disturbing novel 'The Haunting Of Hill House', Wise's film has a small cast, a haunted mansion and… well, that's about it.
 The film is a masterclass in achieving agonising tension and full-blown scares using only a choice camera angle, a bit of set dressing and impeccable sound design.
 Watch it alone with the lights off and try to tell yourself it isn't getting under your skin… Things will go bump in the night, starting with your heartbeat.